-The Edward and Elizabeth Leonard Wildlife Preserve
+Edward and Elizabeth Leonard Wildlife Preserve

 Originally acquired in the 1970’s, Rould and her late husband, Ed Leonard, lived on the property for 30 plus years.
 She says she spent much of her time there walking the woods with her dogs, observing the wildlife.
 "It’s very important to me to know that other people, young and old, will be able to walk through it and really enjoy it just as I did,” said Rould.
 “Living there was a gift to me.
 I wanted to make a gift back to the community, for the enjoyment of everyone.”
-The preserve will be named The Edward and Elizabeth Leonard Wildlife Preserve.
+In recognition of the generous gift, the preserve will be named “Edward and Elizabeth Leonard Wildlife Preserve”.

 “We were very excited to accept such an expansive tract of high-quality forest, particularly in such a desirable location,” said COL Executive Director Ryan Postema.
-“There aren’t many undeveloped forested properties of this size remaining in Chikaming Township, so we feel really fortunate to be able to protect it in its natural state.”
+“There aren’t many undeveloped forested properties of this size remaining in Chikaming Township, so we feel fortunate to be able to protect it in its natural state.”

-Currently The Edward and Elizabeth Leonard Wildlife Preserve does not have hiking trails.
+Currently, the Edward and Elizabeth Leonard Wildlife Preserve does not have hiking trails.
 COL is in the planning process for a trail system, stay tuned!